Systemarchitect6v/Resonance-Matrix/REAADME.md

 ---
 Markdown
 ## 5. The Dynamics of Instantaneous Fluctuation
 A critical bottleneck in modern software architecture—whether in navigation, telemetry tracking, or AI data streaming—is the lag time required to process sudden, unpredictable environmental changes.
-Traditional models must experience the friction, log an error, and run a heavy recalculation loop to adjust.
+Traditional models must experience the friction, log an error, and run a recalculation loop to adjust.
 The 6-Vector ontology eliminates this lag entirely.

 ### A. The Live Balance Scale
 Because our equation functions as a live, instantaneous balance scale, it does not require a time-lagged variable to process changes.
 The relationship is continuous and instantaneous: